yanndebray/matlab-with-python-book/4_Call_Python_from_MATLAB.md

 ## 4.2.
 Execute Python code in a MATLAB Live Task

 Since MATLAB 2022a, you can develop your own custom live tasks.
 So, in mid-2021, we started prototyping a Python live task with Lucas Garcia.
 The truth is: I made a first crappy version, and Lucas turned it into something awesome (Lucas should get all the credits for this).
-Based on this Minimal Viable Product, we engaged with the development teams, both of the MATLAB editor team, and the Python interface team.
-We decided it would be best to release this prototype in open-source on GitHub to get early feedbacks, and potentially ship it in the product in future version.

-The code is available on https://github.com/mathworks
+Based on this Minimal Viable Product, we engaged with the development teams, both the MATLAB editor team, and the Python interface team.
+We decided it would be best to release this prototype in open-source on GitHub to get early feedback.
+The code is available on https://github.com/mathworks/MATLAB-Live-Task-for-Python

-To test it, just clone or download the repo.
-Execute the set-up script to register the Live Task in your Task gallery.
-Create a new Live Script, and select Task in the Live
-Editor tab.
-You should see this icon under MY TASKS:
+As of 24a, you can find this live task directly in the product.
+To test it, create a new Live Script, and select Task in the Live Editor tab.
+You should see this icon under EXTERNAL LANGUAGE INTERFACES:

 <img src="./media/image41.png" />